 Unauthorised changes to prescriptions may be reported to the Veterinary Medicines Directorate and the Royal College of Veterinary Surgeons.

 PetCare Veterinary Clinic will contact you by letter, text, email or phone to advise you of the progress of inpatients, reminders for any preventative health aspects due for your pet, outstanding accounts or current practice promotions which we feel may be of interest to you.
 If you have a preference as to how we contact you, please let us know.
-We will make every effort to contact you with regard to vaccination reminders, but cannot accept responsibility for lapsed vaccinations.
+We will make every effort to contact you with regard to the vaccination and preventative healthcare needs of your pet , but cannot accept responsibility for lapsed vaccinations or preventative treatments.